MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/office-365-windows-defender-antivirus.md

 Did you know there's at least one very good security reason to use [OneDrive](https://docs.microsoft.com/onedrive) together with [Windows Defender Antivirus](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-antivirus/windows-defender-antivirus-in-windows-10)?
 It's ransomware protection!
 When you save your files to OneDrive, and Windows Defender Antivirus detects a ransomware threat on your device, the following things occur:

-1. Windows Defender notifies you of the threat.
+1. You are told about the threat.
 (If your organization is using Microsoft Defender Advanced Threat Protection, your security operations team is notified, too.)

 2. Windows Defender Antivirus helps you (and your organization's security team) remove the ransomware from your device.